-For patients with anxieties, Nitrous Oxide, (“laughing gas,”) can be offered as an option which keeps the patient awake, relaxed, and able to communicate.
-The experience is pain-free.
-Relaxation also reduces the risk of triggering the gag reflect so the work can be completed without reactionary pauses.
+For patients with dental anxieties, Nitrous Oxide, (“laughing gas,”) can be offered as a sedation option to keep patients awake, relaxed, and able to communicate throughout the procedure.
+Sedation is a good choice for many patients who may have extended work to be performed.
+Encouraging relaxation also reduces the risk of triggering the gag reflect so the work can be completed without reactionary pauses.

 Removable dentures are a suitable replacement for missing or damaged teeth.
 Dentures allow the alignment of the teeth to keep harmony and balance within the mouth in order to prevent further problems which can arise from missing or damaged teeth.

 This type of denture is removable, but it is held in place through the use of dental implants.
 It is suitable for individuals who want more secure support.
 Dental implants are placed in the jaw and healing caps are placed over the implants to so the posts can heal.
 Once ready, Dr. Perry will place the final denture.